 In the research we reviewed, this process reduced what would be hours of manual coordination into a ten-minute autonomous cycle.
 The agent even generates its own "to-do list" and progress tracker, checking off items as the sub-agents complete their work.

-This is a micro-cosm of what Ability.ai advocates for at the enterprise level - specialized agents working in concert to achieve a business outcome.
+This is a micro-cosm of what Ability.ai advocates for at the enterprise level — specialized autonomous AI agents working in concert to achieve a business outcome.
 However, when this happens locally on a desktop, it creates a "black box" of productivity.
 If the logic used to generate those ad variations is flawed, or if the spreadsheet update fails silently, there is no centralized log to audit.
 The efficiency is high, but the observability is near zero.

 Deep repository analysis and data sovereignty